November 16, 2022 Divorce

 The legal landscape related to decisions regarding parental relocations has been evolving.
 If you and your ex are unable to reach a mutually acceptable agreement on the issue of relocation, there are procedures and standards in place under Colorado family law that test your circumstances and help make a relocation determination.
 The court recognizes that a significant move can significantly alter the ties between the children and the parent who is left behind, and as such, it takes these matters very seriously.

-There are any number of reasons a parent might feel the need to relocate with his or her children, but those that most commonly apply include:
+There are many reasons a parent might feel the need to relocate with his or her children, but those that most commonly apply include:

 If you are ready to seek relocation as the primary custodial parent, you are required to notify your children’s other parent about the proposed move in writing.
 All of the following should be included in the document: